CPOM-Altimetry/cpom_software2/README.md

 Now uses **poetry** for dependency management instead of **conda**

+## Automated Static Code Analysis

+Static code analysis (linting, type checking, etc) is built in at the pre-commit, commit and GitHub CI stages (after a pull request, or push to the main branch).

+## Automated Testing

+Testing is performed using the **pytest** framework.
+Tests are automatically run using GitHub actions during a pull request or push to the main branch.

 ## Automatic Documentation

 Documentation is automatically produced from docstrings in the code, and published here: